egrosdou01/blog.grosdouli.dev/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ```

 :::note
 With the cilium-health status command, you should be able to see all the nodes from both clusters.
 Check the ICMP and HTTP status.
-Should be "OK".
+It should be "OK".

 Also, it might take a couple of minutes till the cilium-health status is available.